 Best Case Scenario

-Now imagine choosing a WordPress theme like Exodus that supports the Church Theme Content plugin for sermons, events and other church-related content.
-It’s also built with consideration for the popular and free WordPress SEO, Contact Form 7 and Google Analytics plugins, should you choose to use them.
+Now imagine choosing a WordPress theme like Saved that supports the Church Content plugin for sermons, events and other church-related content.
+It’s also built with consideration for the popular and free Yoast SEO, Contact Form 7 and Google Analytics plugins, should you choose to use them.

 Why the Lock-in Effect Exists